Back to top

 • Pressure applied.

-Oestradiol levels will also vary considerably from the time of application of oestrogel.
+Oestradiol levels will also vary considerably from the time of application with any form of oestrogen absorbed through the skin.

 Because of these variabilities blood tests can be prone to a lot of error and variation.
 Even in the same person, results can vary a lot from day to day.